Chart Color Schemes

 Infrastructure

-Eleven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Eastern Metro Study - Coorparoo to Capalaba, Brisbane Aquatic Centre Upgrades, Chandler Indoor Sports Centre and Precinct, Greenslopes Private Hospital Wakerley Specialist Centre.
-The following list details those likely most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Key among these are: Eastern Metro Expansion (Coorparoo to Capalaba), Brisbane Aquatic Centre Upgrades, Chandler Indoor Sports Centre and Precinct, Greenslopes Private Hospital Wakerley Specialist Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.